tkoft/csci376/_posts/2018-02-05-goodbad-design.md

 The second bin is a little more understandable, but still an example of overdesign.
 The hole in this lid clearly is supposed to accept bottles and cans and other cylindrical containers, but 1. it doesn't seem to do so successfully and 2.
 I've seen students stuff all sorts of plastic and metal disposables into that small circular hole anyway.

 Half the time, a user of one of these bins just ends up opening the lid themselves.
-They're are a great example of how what's possibly the most disgned object ever in history--the container--can still be messed up today.
+They're are a great example of how what's possibly the most designed object ever in history--the container--can still be messed up today.

-### Honorable mentions
+### Honorable Mentions

 Here are some other notable "bad designs" I considered for this project.